RemoteSensingTools/vSmartMOM.jl/paper.md

 # Summary

-Remote sensing researchers use satellite data and radiative transfer modeling to study Earth's atmospheric and surface properties.
+Remote sensing researchers use radiative transfer modeling to interpret satellite data for studying Earth's atmospheric and surface properties.
 The field plays a key role in how scientists understand many aspects of our rapidly changing planet – from climate change and pollution to the carbon and water cycles.

-**RadiativeTransfer.jl** is a [Julia](https://julialang.org) package that enables the fast computation of full-polarized simulations and atmospheric optical properties, based on the Matrix Operator Method [@Sanghavi:2013a].
-Users can fully customize simulation parameters and atmospheric properties, including aerosol distributions, surface reflectance, and quadrature schemes.
-Independent submodules can also be imported individually; for example, **Absorption.jl** can be used for computing absorption cross-sections and **Scattering.jl** for computing scattering phase-functions.
+**RadiativeTransfer.jl** is a [Julia](https://julialang.org) package that enables the fast computation of atmospheric optical properties and fully-polarized multiple-scattering radiance simulations, based on the Matrix Operator Method [@Sanghavi:2013a].
+Users can fully customize simulation parameters and atmospheric properties, including trace-gas profiles, aerosol distributions, surface reflectance, and quadrature schemes.
+Independent submodules can also be imported individually; for example, **Absorption.jl** can be used for computing gaseous absorption and **Scattering.jl** for computing scattering phase-functions.

 The Julia language provides many exciting opportunities to modernize radiative transfer software.
-Using the ForwardDiff.jl package [@Revels:2016], direct Jacobians can be calculated alongside computations using automatic differentiation, allowing for an elegant and straightforward parameter-fitting interface.
+Using the ForwardDiff.jl package [@Revels:2016], Jacobians can be calculated alongside computations using automatic differentiation, allowing for elegant and straightforward parameter-fitting.
 Julia's multiple dispatch paradigm enables the software architecture to be clean, flexible and reusable.
 Additionally, optimized techniques have been implemented to speed up the package’s performance on both CPU and GPU by orders-of-magnitude compared to existing radiative transfer codes.

 **RadiativeTransfer.jl** has already been used in research projects, ranging from methane-plume simulation to atmospheric profile fitting.
 It has also been used in graduate-level remote sensing coursework.
 Ultimately, **RadiativeTransfer.jl** aims to accelerate the pace of atmospheric research through efficient software while lowering the barrier-of-entry for researchers and students in remote sensing.